chuckcscccl/rustlr/chapter4.md

 left-hand side of exactly one production rule.
 The name of the struct is the same as the non-terminal.
 The fields of each struct is named by the labels given to the right-hand side symbols, or with `_item{i}_` if no labels are given.
-For example, a singleton rule such as:
+For example, a nonterminal `Ifelse` with a singleton rule
   ```
   Ifelse --> if Expr:condition Expr:truecase else Expr:falsecase
   ```